-Student team efforts are supported by a series of optional online training videos and educational webinars presented by the competition organizers on competition, design, and analysis topics.
+Student team efforts are supported by a series of online training videos and educational webinars presented by the competition organizers on competition, design, and analysis topics.
 The webinar topics relate specifically to the required elements of the deliverable packages.
-Faculty advisors or mentors may also provide guidance to teams toward successful completion and may integrate competition activities into coursework, academic credits, or related curriculum.
+Faculty advisors or mentors may also provide guidance to teams on successful completion and may integrate competition activities into coursework, academic credits, or related curricula.

-Instructive videos are provided to all registered team member students and faculty.
-Presentations that are made live are also recorded and made available via HeroX.
+Instructive videos and other resources are provided to all registered team member students and faculty members.
+Presentations that are given live are also recorded and made available via HeroX.
 Content is added throughout the competition period and includes topics such as:

 - Conceptual system design

 - Distribution system impact considerations

 - Solar project finance

 - Development planning

-- Community solar development project structure

 - Distributional energy equity

-- Using tools for conceptual system design, customer utility rate analysis, battery energy storage system sizing, and distribution system modeling.
+- Using software tools for conceptual system design, customer utility rate analysis, battery energy storage system sizing, and distribution system modeling.

 Additionally, throughout the competition period, the organizers host a series of webinars and optional "office hours" to provide guidance or to answer student questions.
-These are also recorded and made available on-demand via HeroX.
+These webinars are recorded and made available on demand.

-Participating students are encouraged to view the recorded presentations and review the final deliverable packages of the previous year teams - see the links provided on HeroX.
+Participating students are encouraged to view the recorded presentations and review the final deliverable packages of the previous year's teams.